Constellation-Labs/documentation-hub/validate/automated/nodectlMigrateV1.md

 sudo nodectl upgrade_nodectl
 ```

-When we issue this command on `v1.12.0` you should get a *warning* that a new version is detected, and a recommendation to issue the `upgrade_nodectl` command (which we can ignore because it is the same command we issued).
+When we issue this command on `v1.12.0` you should get a *warning* that a new version is detected, and a recommendation to issue the `upgrade_nodectl` command

+We can ignore because it is the same command we already issued.

 We will be informed of the availability of `v2.7.1` (as of the time of this tutorial writing).
 We can say **`y`** to continue.